Ryan Briscoe: 2016–19: Ford GT with Ganassi

 In 2016, Ford launched a return to endurance sports car racing with Chip Ganassi Racing running a Ford GT across both the FIA World Endurance (WEC) and WeatherTech SportsCar Championship (IMSA) championships.
 Briscoe was selected to join the IMSA team which, alongside former IndyCar rival Scott Dixon and Richard Westbrook, also made annual appearances in the WEC's 24 Hours of Le Mans.
 The trio scored a class podium at the 2016 24 Hours of Le Mans and Briscoe claimed his 2nd 24 Hours of Daytona class win in 2018.
 In the IMSA championship, Westbrook and Briscoe contested full seasons with Dixon joining them for the endurance races.
 Westbrook and Briscoe finished second in the championship in both 2016 and 2018.
 The Ford works programme shut down at the end of the 2019 season.

 2020: Wayne Taylor Racing

 Briscoe switched to the Prototype class for the 2020 IMSA WeatherTech Championship, partnering with Renger van der Zande as full-time driver at Wayne Taylor Racing.
 The duo won the 2020 24 Hours of Daytona along with Scott Dixon and Kamui Kobayashi.
 In October 2020, Briscoe, van der Zande and Dixon won the 2020 Petit Le Mans at Road Atlanta.

 Personal life

 In addition to his native English, Briscoe speaks Italian and French.
 He attended Trinity Grammar School in Summer Hill, Sydney, Australia, however he had left to compete in Europe before completing his education.

-He has been married to ESPN anchor Nicole Briscoe (née Manske) since 2009 and the couple have two children.
+Briscoe has been married to ESPN anchor Nicole Briscoe (née Manske) since 2009 and the couple have two children.
 In April 2018, he became a naturalized American citizen and thus hold the Australian and American citizenships respectively.

 Briscoe is not related to NASCAR driver Chase Briscoe.